openstack/openstack-manuals/doc/config-reference/source/tables/glance-amqp.rst

    * - ``control_exchange`` = ``openstack``
      - (String) The default exchange under which topics are scoped.
 May be overridden by an exchange name specified in the transport_url option.
    * - ``default_publisher_id`` = ``image.localhost``
-     - (String) Default publisher_id for outgoing notifications.
+     - (String) Default publisher_id for outgoing Glance notifications.

+       This is the value that the notification driver will use to identify messages for events originating from the Glance service.
+Typically, this is the hostname of the instance that generated the message.

+       Possible values: * Any reasonable instance identifier, for example: image.host1

+       Related options: * None
    * - ``disabled_notifications`` =
-     - (List) List of disabled notifications.
-A notification can be given either as a notification type to disable a single event, or as a notification group prefix to disable all events within a group.
-Example: if this config option is set to ["image.create", "metadef_namespace"], then "image.create" notification will not be sent after image is created and none of the notifications for metadefinition namespaces will be sent.
+     - (List) List of notifications to be disabled.

+       Specify a list of notifications that should not be emitted.
+A notification can be given either as a notification type to disable a single event notification, or as a notification group prefix to disable all event notifications within a group.

+       Possible values: A comma-separated list of individual notification types or notification groups to be disabled.
+Currently supported groups: * image * image.member * task * metadef_namespace * metadef_object * metadef_property * metadef_resource_type * metadef_tag For a complete listing and description of each event refer to: http://docs.openstack.org/developer/glance/notifications.html

+        The values must be specified as: <group_name>.<event_name> For example: image.create,task.success,metadef_tag

+       Related options: * None
    * - ``transport_url`` = ``None``
      - (String) A URL representing the messaging driver to use and its full configuration.
-If not set, we fall back to the rpc_backend option and driver specific configuration.
    * - **[oslo_messaging_notifications]**
      -
    * - ``driver`` = ``[]``